risk-first/website/introduction/Meeting-Reality.md

 ### Another Example: MongoDB

-On a recent project in a Bank, we had a requirement to store a modest amount of data and we needed to be able to retrieve it fast.
+On a recent project in a bank, we had a requirement to store a modest amount of data and we needed to be able to retrieve it fast.
 The developer chose to use [MongoDB](https://www.mongodb.com) for this.
 At the time, others pointed out that other teams in the bank had had lots of difficulty deploying MongoDB internally, due to licensing issues and other factors internal to the bank.

 Other options were available, but the developer chose MongoDB because of their _existing familiarity_ with it:   therefore, they felt that the [Hidden Risks](Glossary#hidden-risk) of MongoDB were _lower_ than the other options, and disregarded the others' opinions.